 Brette's Answer: This is something you will need to try to work out and if you can't the court will decide.
 My inclination would be the court would say the birthday is more important than the holiday so that schedule should be followed, but that's just my prediction.
 In my opinion your child's birthday is a big deal for him and that should be the focus.
 A half and half split allows your kid to spend the day with both parents.

 Elise's Question: We are separated and waiting for the divorce paperwork to go thru.
 We have a parenting agreement set up that allows my ex to have parenting time on alternating weekends.
 He now wants our 5 year old on back to back weekends which I did not agree to.
-Can I stop him from seeing him on 1 of the weekends, especially because it would be my holiday?
+Can I stop him from seeing him on one of the weekends, especially because it would be my holiday?

-Brette's Answer: If the order clearly states it is your weekend he has no claim.
+Brette's Answer: If the order clearly states it is your weekend, he has no claim.

 Meagan's Question: This year he gets the kids until 6pm Sunday under the holiday visitation schedule, but his regular visitation is also at the same time and continues through Monday morning.
 Will he only get the holiday time and lose his regular visitation because holidays have priority over the residential schedule?